 Like many students on a tight budget, Vanessa Pradilla was looking for casual work on Gumtree.
-When she found an ad offering $25 an hour as a cleaner in a Melbourne CBD apartment, she thought she had the perfect job.
+When she found an ad offering $25 an hour as a cleaner in a Melbourne CBD apartment, she thought she had found the perfect job.

 Though suspicious of the generous pay, Pradilla, an international student from Colombia, responded to the ad.
 A man replied almost immediately, saying he was a doctor, working in the US.

 He told Pradilla his wife would fly to Melbourne shortly and that he would send her first payment in advance, a cheque for almost $8500.
 Some of the money was supposedly meant for the travel arrangements for his wife.

 Pradilla, who is doing a master’s in entrepreneurship at Swinburne University, kept in contact with the man who called himself Malcolm.
 “One morning I received a phone call from the US and he asked if the cheque had arrived.
 This made me feel more secure as I now actually had talked to someone.”

 Despite her wariness, she gave him her address.
 “I decided to proceed to see where it went.
 I had yet not worked a day for him.
 I was suspicious, but naive.”

 The cheque arrived almost three weeks later.
 The printing on the envelope was in Russian and the cheque was issued by an association from Ukraine.
 The man told Pradilla to cash the cheque, deduct the money of her first payment and transfer the rest of the money to the travel agent.

 International students are not the only target group for scammers.
 Last year SBS News reported that according to the Australian Competition and Consumer Commission (ACCC), scammers had swindled close to $200,000 from migrants and temporary-visa holders.